mwelz/OpenScienceML_Replication/README.md

 # OpenScienceML_Replication
-Replication files for the working paper "Open Science Perspectives on Machine Learning for the Identification of Careless Responding: A New Hope or Phantom Menace?" (https://psyarxiv.com/8t2cy/) by Alfons and Welz.
+Replication files for the working paper "Open Science Perspectives on Machine Learning for the Identification of Careless Responding: A New Hope or Phantom Menace?" (https://psyarxiv.com/8t2cy/) by Andreas Alfons and Max Welz.